 How should I store the irises if I can’t plant them right away?
 Remove the irises from the box.
 Put them into a paper bag and store them in a cool, dry place until you are ready to plant them.
 Don’t worry if the roots and foliage are dry, they will still grow just fine.

 What is a Rebloomer?
 A rebloomer is an iris that has the genetic potential to bloom more than once a year.
 Rebloomers do not always rebloom and they do not rebloom in all areas.
-Usually, rebloomers do not rebloom in areas that have long, cold winters.
+Usually, rebloomers do not rebloom well in areas that have extreme winter conditions.

 What should I do with the plants when I receive them?
 It is best to plant the iris as soon as you get them in late July.
 This way the roots will get established before winter.
 Plant them with the top of the rhizome level with the surface of the soil, be sure not to plant them too deep.
 Also, make sure they are in well drained soil.
 In areas with very cold winters,you should cover your newly planted Iris (before the first freeze) with hay, straw, pine needles or leaves to protect them over the winter.
 Remove the cover as early as possible in the spring so the sun can warm the rhizome and prevent rot.
 Some people in cold climates cover their iris every year and some do it only when they are first planted.
 Iris are very hardy plants so they should be fine either way.